 - CPR certified with adults and children within six months of hire

 - Knowledge of and adherence to agency mission, policies and procedures, including Code of Conduct and mandatory reporting requirements.

-- Knowledge of dynamics of domestic violence, sexual assault, human trafficking and homelessness.
+- Knowledge of dynamics of domestic violence, sexual assault and human trafficking and homelessness.

 - Knowledge of team model of practice.

 - Knowledge of human development theory across the lifespan.

 - Knowledge and application of group dynamics theory and practice.

 - Knowledge of a wide range of models of practice in counseling and advocacy (feminist, humanist, empowerment models).